 For those who like to trek the wilds, a dog can make for the perfect adventuring companion, helping navigate the woods and trails and ensure the journey stays on course.
 Even for those who like to stick to the city while traveling will find having pet makes walking the streets or heading to the park a more pleasurable experience overall.

 The joys of voyaging with a pet are just another one of the perks that make the life of a traveling healthcare professional such a desirable one.
-If you’re looking for a job in the world of travel healthcare, be sure to check out our jobs page and contact us to learn more about working with Triage.
+If you’re looking for a job in the world of travel healthcare, let pet-friendly travel nurse companies like Triage help.
+Be sure to check out our jobs page and contact us to learn more about working with Triage.